 47. What are some of the tools and resources you’ve used to develop your team?

-This is your chance to show your knowledge of some of the many different technologies that project managers use these days.
-Be sure to name any software programs, online tools, and other things that you’ve used to complete your daily tasks.
-Be sure also to explain that you are always open and eager to learn new tools or programs.
+This is your chance to show your knowledge of some of the many different technologies project managers use today.
+Be sure to name any software programs, online tools, and other things you’ve used to complete your daily tasks.
+Remember to explain that you are always open and eager to learn new tools or programs.

 Project Manager Interview Questions on Effective Delegation